JOSIE - ADOPTION FEE PAID! - PIT BULL TERRIER / MIXED DOG FOR ADOPTION

 Description

 Dog Breed: Pit Bull Terrier / Mixed.
-Adoption Fee: Decided by her adopter.
+Adoption Fee: $0.
 Adult Spayed Female 43 lbs.
-Has done well meeting other dogs at the shelter No known experience with cats or kids Josephine is a friendly, fun, and spirited dog who brings lots of energy and joy wherever she goes.
+Has done well meeting other dogs at the shelter Did well meeting a cat, wanted to play No known experience with kids Josie is a friendly, fun, and spirited dog who brings lots of energy and joy wherever she goes.
 She loves going for walks and runs, and while she can pull a bit when she gets excited, she’s very treat-motivated and eager to learn, which makes her a great candidate for continued training.
-Josephine especially loves playing fetch and racing around the yard to get her zoomies out.
-She has also done well with other dogs at the shelter, showing she enjoys having canine friends.
-With her playful personality and enthusiasm for life, Josephine is sure to bring plenty of adventure and smiles to her future home.
-Josephine has been waiting a while for her family, so her adopters can name their own adoption fee when they take her home!
+Josie especially loves playing fetch and racing around the yard to get her zoomies out.
+With her playful personality and enthusiasm for life, Josie is sure to bring plenty of adventure and smiles to her future home.
+Josie's adoption fee has been sponsored by a generous member of our community!
 The online adoption listing websites require that we choose a predominant breed or breed mix for our dogs.
 Visual breed identification in dogs is unreliable so for most of the dogs we are only guessing at predominant breed or breed mix.
 We encourage you to select your new companion by considering each dog's individual personality and pet qualities instead of relying on a breed label that is only a guess.

 -